Comic Book Brain

 There is an interesting aspect of the film which flows directly out of the original comic book series premise.
 When Black Adam sees the superheroes of the Justice Society in operation in this film, he declares them to be wizards, something he is familiar by sort've time-traveling from an ancient era where the people were in relationship to the Egyptian gods and the occult powers of that culture.
 In a way this film, and the Shazam movie from 2018, do something many superhero movies shy away from, which is pinpointing a source for where a super-power is coming from, in this case ancient pre-Christian dieties.

 Black Adam doesn't delve too deeply into this at all.
-Black Adam flies because superheroes can fly when anointed to do so by a league of wizards (and that's what the Shazam stories have as a front office for distribution of powers) and whether that means the ancient deities are kaput but their powers were obtained by this wizardry council in some bizarre fire-sale so they could use it for battling evil, I don't know.
+Black Adam doesn't explain why superheroes can fly when anointed to do so by a league of wizards (and that's what the Shazam stories have as a front office for distribution of powers) and whether that means the ancient deities are kaput but their powers were obtained by this wizardry council in some bizarre fire-sale so they could use it for battling evil, I don't know.

 Dwayne Johnson scowls a lot and this helps the character be what he is in this film: a kind of disgruntled spoiler with a guilty conscious (and why he feels that way is properly explained in the movie, something where the filmmakers did a fine job) but who is, whether from whim or some sense of moral obligation, is neither the villain nor a paragon of virtue, doesn't really get too much exploration.
 In the latter case, Henry Cavill shows up in a very brief story denouement and this sets up what are the presumed first steps for a franchise of sequels (and also creates a clearcut visual in which Black Adam may be heroic and do good guy stuff, but up against DC's exemplar of absolute goodness - Superman - Black Adam would still have some credibility as a bad guy, at least by comparison).